If you are interested in applying for a position on the Police Advisory Commission, download an application form.

 The Board may review police-related incidents and provide advice to the Department in light of community expectations and in accordance with Minnesota data privacy laws.
 The Board will not receive or review complaints initiated against police personnel and shall have no authority to investigate or otherwise participate in personnel matters involving specific police personnel.
 The Board will not play a role in civil or criminal litigation.

-The Police Community Advisory Board shall be made up of seven representatives, a majority of which must be Grand Rapids residents, appointed by the Grand Rapids City Council.
+The Police Community Advisory Board currently has thirteen representatives, a majority of which must be Grand Rapids residents, appointed by the Grand Rapids City Council.
 Board members should be representative of the community.
 Representation could be by age, gender, occupation or ethnic background at the discretion of the City Council which shall be the appointing authority.
 For example, the Council could choose to appoint a board member from the business community, a student representing the youth of the community or a member of a minority ethnic group.
 Members could serve a staggered, three-year term and should provide a balance of viewpoints.
 The City Council may choose to require members to attend the Grand Rapids Police Department Citizens Academy to gain further knowledge about the department.

 Bylaws and Rules of Procedure